 Build compelling landing pages

 There is no PPC affiliate marketing without a website.
 An affiliate landing page is where users land after they click the link on your ad.
 It’s also where you create useful content related to the product you’re promoting and insert your unique referral links to the merchant’s website.
-In the Supermetrics affiliate program, these links have a 90-day cookie life.
+In the Supermetrics partner program, these links have a 90-day cookie life.
 So, as long as users who click your referral link make a purchase within those 90 days, you will receive your affiliate commission.

 As an affiliate, you add an extra step to the sales funnel.
 That’s why your landing page must provide additional, unique value for the visitors.
 To get started, take a look at the landing pages of some of the top affiliates.
 Study their content and how they present the affiliate offer.